 Simon Wormwell, Director , Knowledge & Research Services | Toronto

 Simon is responsible for knowledge management at Blakes and related aspects of the Firm's practice support and innovation functions.
 This includes oversight of knowledge management at the practice level across the Firm.
 Simon also leads the library and research services in the Firm’s Toronto office.
 Simon practiced law in the financial services group of a large Canadian law firm for six years.
 Prior to joining Blakes in 2013, he worked as a knowledge management lawyer in the transactional practice of another national firm for seven years.

-Please join us for a panel discussion of central themes presented in Innovation & the State: Finance, Regulation & Justice by Cristie Ford with a distinguished group of panelists:
+Please join us for a panel discussion of central themes presented in Innovation and the State: Finance, Regulation, and Justice by Cristie Ford with a distinguished group of panelists: